weslenng/weslenng/README.md

 My name is Weslen Guerreiro, I was born in Brazil, in 2000, and currently I live in São Paulo.
 I study computer science on my own and sometimes I make [cool things](https://github.com/nglabo) with it

+- Doing open source for a while 💖
-- Currently learning some ML languages 🐫 💖
+- Currently in love with ML languages 🐫
-- Working at [Red Ventures](https://www.redventures.com/) as Software Engineer ⚙️
+- Failing as a writer at [NG Labo](https://nglabo.com/) 📝

 ### Contact 💬